 The sheer profitability of integrating a chatbot into your existing system can be best explained by segregating their use cases.
 Chatbots can handle both simple and complex business tasks, thereby reducing the need for manpower, infrastructure, upskilling, and even multiple platforms.
 These business chatbots can be classified into:

-- Menu-based Chatbots: As one of the most basic forms of conversational AI functioning in today’s market, menu- or option-based chatbots help the users communicate using pre-programmed pointers.
+- Menu-based Chatbots: As one of the most basic forms of Generative Conversational AI functioning in today’s market, menu- or option-based chatbots help the users communicate using pre-programmed pointers.
 These share a very close resemblance to the phone menus and are based on the decision tree hierarchy.
 Thriving on a series of buttons, this form of chatbots are ideal for handling repetitive customer support questions.
 The very same capability proves a disadvantage owing to its inability to handle more complex queries and scenarios.

 - Keyword Identifying Chatbots: With the ability to identify keywords in the conversations, this chatbot gives relevant answers.
 Often, this type of chatbot uses a combination of keywords to arrive at the best response.
 While it seems like a next-gen innovation compared to menu-based chatbots, it is not without disadvantages.
 When a conversation goes on with several similar questions or having the same keywords, the responses start to repeat.
 A combination of menu-based and keyword identifying chatbots are often used to provide a better user experience.